Inspiration Seeds: Learning Non-Literal Visual Combinations for Generative Exploration: Visual Exploration Interface

 \section{Visual Exploration Interface}

 We provide an interactive demonstration of our exploration canvas, illustrating how our method can support ideation and exploration in visual space.
 The demo allows users to freely combine images from a curated gallery and observe the resulting visual combinations generated by our model.
-To use the interactive demo, \textbf{extract the supplementary ZIP file, navigate to the \texttt{demo} directory, and open \texttt{index.html} in a web browser.} \Cref{fig:demo_explained} illustrates the interaction workflow: (1) click an image in the gallery to select it, (2) the selected image is placed on the canvas, (3) available images that can be combined with the selection are highlighted in green—select one to create a pair, (4) the resulting combinations appear on the canvas, and (5) click on any result to use it as input for further exploration, or select a new image from the gallery to continue.
+Our interactive demo is available at: \\{\href{https://kfirgoldberg.github.io/InspirationSeeds/static/viewer/index.html}{\texttt{ kfirgoldberg.github.io/InspirationSeeds/static/viewer/index.html}}}.\\ \Cref{fig:demo_explained} illustrates the interaction workflow: (1) click an image in the gallery to select it, (2) the selected image is placed on the canvas, (3) available images that can be combined with the selection are highlighted in green—select one to create a pair, (4) the resulting combinations appear on the canvas, and (5) click on any result to use it as input for further exploration, or select a new image from the gallery to continue.
 You can drag images and results to organize them in any structure you prefer.

 More results of our exploration canvases are provided in \Cref{fig:canvas1,fig:canvas2,fig:canvas3,fig:canvas4}.